-The Hollywood Gender Pay Gap Means Women Get Paid $1.1 Million Less Per Film Than Men, A New Study Says
+The Hollywood Gender Pay Gap Means Women Are Paid Over $1 Million Less Per Film

 New research has quantified the Hollywood gender pay gap: female actors earn about $1.1 million less per movie than male actors, and things get even worse when they get older.
 Or, to put it another way, women make about 25 percent less per film than their male counterparts, even with aspects like experience and popularity factored in.
 Little wonder, then, that so many female actors have spoken out about the pay disparity.

 Sofia Izquierdo Sanchez of the University of Huddersfield, Maria Navarro Paniagua of Lancaster University, and John S Heywood of the University of Wisconsin-Milwaukee analysed 1,344 different films to assess the pay gap, using sources like IMDb and Box Office Mojo.
-The films featured 267 different srars, with 38 percent of them women.
-The study focused exclusively on gender, though it's vital to note that women of colour experience an even more dramatic pay disparity.
+The films featured 267 different stars, with 38 percent of them women.
+The study focused exclusively on gender, though it's vital to note that women of colour are significantly underpaid in comparison to white women.

 On average, the researchers found, women earned $2.2 million less per film, or 56 percent less than men.
 As Izquierdo Sanchez noted in an article in the Conversation, however, "a lot of this difference can be explained by the myriad factors that determine an actor’s pay," factors including "the financial success of the previous films that actors had been in, the genre of the film and the actor’s popularity."